inkdropapp/docs-old/src/pages/manual/searching-notes.md

 ## Caveats

-Inkdrop uses SQLite full-text search engine to ensure high search performance.
-It's possible due to tokenizing text into words and ranking them based on [TF-IDF](https://sqlite.org/fts5.html).
-A downside of the technology is that it doesn't support partial-match keywords.
+Inkdrop uses SQLite full-text search engine to look for notes in a most efficient way.
+It's achieved by tokenizing text into words and ranking them based on [TF-IDF](https://sqlite.org/fts5.html).
+A limitation of the technology is that it doesn't support partial-match keywords.
 For example, you can't find notes containing 'string' while searching for 'trin'.